csvpath/csvpath/README.md

 - match the second time we see a line where the first column equals "Frog" and the column called  "lastname" equals "Bats"

 # Scanning
-The scanner is an enumeration.
-For each line returned the line number, the scanned line count, and the match count are available.
-The set of line numbers scanned are also available.
+The scanner enumerates lines.
+For each line returned, the line number, the scanned line count, and the match count are available.
+The set of line numbers scanned is also available.

 The scan part of the path starts with '$' to indicate the root, meaning the file from the top.
 After the '$' comes the file path.
 The scanning instructions are in a bracket.
 The rules are:
 - `[*]` means all